Ebola: Caregivers

 People who care for those infected with Ebola should wear protective clothing including masks, gloves, gowns and goggles.
-The U.S. Centers for Disease Control (CDC) recommend that the protective gear leaves no skin exposed.
+The U.S. Centers for Disease Control (CDC) recommend that the protective gear leave no skin exposed.
 These measures are also recommended for those who may handle objects contaminated by an infected person's body fluids.
 In 2014, the CDC began recommending that medical personnel receive training on the proper suit-up and removal of personal protective equipment (PPE); in addition, a designated person, appropriately trained in biosafety, should be watching each step of these procedures to ensure they are done correctly.
 In Sierra Leone, the typical training period for the use of such safety equipment lasts approximately 12 days.
 In 2022 in Uganda, lighter personal protection equipment has become available as well as possibilities to monitor and communicate with patients from windows in the treatment tents until it is necessary to enter if e.g. a patient's oxygen levels drop.